suvarivaza/docker-php/README.md

-This is docker compose environment for Laravel and other PHP applications!
+This is docker compose environment for Laravel and other PHP websites and applications!

 - Ready for development and production!
 - Easy to start!
 - Free Let's Encrypt SSL certificates!
+- Secure for phpmyadmin in production!

 Services:
 - traefik https://github.com/traefik/traefik